 - Continue the sampling and analysis monitoring program within the Ellen Brook catchment. - Nutrient reduction strategies need to be continued in the catchment.
-Management actions for nutrient reduction may include the following; - Construction of nutrient stripping wetlands - Construction of nutrient intervention structures - Promotion of the use of fertiliser alternatives - Best management practice for fertiliser application through soil and leaf testing - Best Management practices for deep rooted pasture establishment - Revegetation and the fencing off of riparian zones along the Ellen Brook and major tributaries to prevent stock access - Revegetation and rehabilitation of remnant vegetation - Continue to evaluate the effectiveness of the Bingham road subcatchment, Brand Highway and Muchea North Drain since the addition of new nutrient intervention technologies by the Swan River Trust in 2009/2010 under the Drainage Nutrient Intervention Program (DNIP). - Identify areas of future rehabilitation, revegetation and waterway protection based on the results of the sampling program. - Develop Ellen Brook priority sub catchment scale reports to determine emerging trends in water quality over the time of sampling (2005 2011).
+Management actions for nutrient reduction may include the following; - Construction of nutrient stripping wetlands - Construction of nutrient intervention structures - Promotion of the use of fertiliser alternatives - Promotion of fertiliser wise in the Vines estate - Best management practice for fertiliser application through soil and leaf testing - o Best Management practices for deep rooted pasture establishment - Revegetation and the fencing off of riparian zones along the Ellen Brook and major tributaries to prevent stock access - Revegetation and rehabilitation of remnant vegetation - Continue to evaluate the effectiveness of the Bingham road subcatchment, Brand Highway and Muchea North Drain since the addition of new nutrient intervention technologies by the Swan River Trust in 2009/2010 under the Drainage Nutrient Intervention Program (DNIP). - Identify areas of future rehabilitation, revegetation and waterway protection based on the results of the sampling program. - Develop Ellen Brook priority sub catchment scale reports to determine emerging trends in water quality over the time of sampling (2005 2012).
 These progress reports could be complemented with an assessment of land use, existing and recommended landcare works in the area.